Antonio Ricardos: War with France

-When King Louis XVI of France and Queen Marie Antoinette were executed in the French Revolution, Spain prepared to join the First Coalition.
+When King Louis XVI and Queen Marie Antoinette were executed in the French Revolution, Spain prepared to join the First Coalition.
 King Charles IV of Spain promoted Ricardos to Captain General (CG) and sent him take command of the army in Catalonia.
 When the War of the Pyrenees broke out, Ricardos invaded France on 17 April 1793 with 4,500 soldiers, capturing Saint-Laurent-de-Cerdans.
 He then routed 1,800 Frenchmen at Céret on the 20th, thus isolating the imposing Fort de Bellegarde at the Pass of Le Perthus.
 After beating Louis-Charles de Flers and the French Army of the Eastern Pyrenees at the Battle of Mas Deu on 19 May, he turned back to invest Bellegarde.
 The Siege of Bellegarde ended on 24 June when the French garrison surrendered.
 Ricardos faced de Flers again in the Battle of Perpignan on 17 July.
 On his occasion, Ricardos was defeated, but only after inflicting 800 killed and wounded on his enemies.